 NATIONAL JELL-O WEEK

 What’s shakin’?
-The second full week of February recognizes Jell-O Week!
+The second full week of February celebrates National Jell-O Week!
+It’s the perfect time to whip up some tasty desserts using your favorite gelatin recipe.

-Made from a collagen gelatin, Jell-O is a protein gelatin.
-Collagen is extracted from boiled bones, connective tissues, and other animal products.
+Jell-O (gelatin) is a jiggly, wiggly dessert made from a protein called collagen.
+The collagen is extracted from boiled bones, connective tissues, and other animal products.
 It’s been a component of food, particularly desserts, since the 15th century.

 - 1845 – Peter Cooper dabbled with and patented a prototype product.
 It did not gel with the public.